Testing

 Are you struggling to you pay your rent due to COVID-19?
 Emergency rental assistance is available in Maryland to help with current or past-due rental payments.
 Landlords can also help tenants apply for financial help.

-The Emergency Rental Assistance Program (ERAP) is administered on the county level throughout Maryland.
+The Emergency Rental Assistance Program (ERAP) is administered at the county level throughout Maryland.
 Find a local ERAP program and learn about qualification guidelines.
+Funding is limited and may no longer be available.

 Senior Call Check

 CSC is a group of trained volunteers who offer back-up support to adults aged 65 and older.
-It’s perfect for a caregiver who gets sick and is unable to provide care for a limited time.
+It’s perfect for a caregiver who gets sick and cannot provide care for a limited time.
 The Caregiver Service Corps is intended to provide support for temporary, urgent needs like bathing, taking medication, using technology or getting food.

 All CSC participants are also signed up for daily, automated calls with the latest COVID-19 information.